Radiohead: 1985–1992: formation and first years

-In 1991, On a Friday regrouped in Oxford, sharing a house on the corner of Magdalen Road and Ridgefield Road.
+In 1991, the band regrouped in Oxford, sharing a house on the corner of Magdalen Road and Ridgefield Road.
 They recorded another demo, which attracted the attention of Chris Hufford, Slowdive's producer and the co-owner of Oxford's Courtyard Studios.
-He and his business partner, Bryce Edge, attended a concert at the Jericho Tavern; impressed, they became On a Friday's managers.
-In late 1991, Colin happened to meet the EMI A&R representative Keith Wozencroft at a record shop and handed him a copy of their latest demo tape.
+Hufford and his business partner, Bryce Edge, attended a concert at the Jericho Tavern; impressed, they became On a Friday's managers.
+According to Hufford, at this point the band had "all of the elements of Radiohead", but with a rougher, punkier sound and faster tempos.
+At Courtyard Studios, On a Friday recorded the Manic Hedgehog demo tape, named after an Oxford record shop.

+In late 1991, Colin happened to meet the EMI A&R representative Keith Wozencroft at a record shop and handed him a copy of the demo.
 Wozencroft was impressed and attended a performance.
 That November, On a Friday performed at the Jericho Tavern to an audience that included several A&R representatives.
 It was only their eighth gig, but they had attracted interest from several record companies.
+A Melody Maker review praised their promise and "astonishing intensity", but said their name was "terrible".
 On 21 December, On a Friday signed a six-album recording contract with EMI.
-At EMI's request, the band changed their name; "Radiohead" was taken from the song "Radio Head" on the Talking Heads album True Stories (1986).
+At EMI's request, they changed their name; "Radiohead" was taken from the song "Radio Head" on the Talking Heads album True Stories (1986).
 Yorke said the name "sums up all these things about receiving stuff ...
 It's about the way you take information in, the way you respond to the environment you're put in."